 Incandescent lights are the standard bulb you might find in your neighbour's garage.
 This type of lighting comes in either halogen lights or xenon bulbs.
-It comes on immediately and is very focused light.
+It comes on immediately and is a very focused light.
 Therefore, incandescent lighting is best for detailed projects.
-Halogens produce the brightest and most focused light, but also generate the most heat.
+Halogens produce the brightest and most focused light but also generate the most heat.

 If you are not working in your garage, and you only plan to house your cars there, incandescent lighting is your best bet!
 This type of lighting comes on immediately, uses very little energy and does not flicker in cold temperatures.

 Therefore, they won't add any unnecessary heat to the space.
-Energy efficient tubes or continuous strips won’t infringe on valuable workspace, and this is a great option for overhead lights.
+Energy-efficient tubes or continuous strips won’t infringe on a valuable workspace, and this is a great option for overhead lights.
 Compact Fluorescent Lights (CFLs) are an alternative option.
 Usually shaped like spirals, they fit into standard fixtures and offer more light alongside less energy.

 However, it is important to keep in mind that not all fluorescent lights work in cold weather, so if you're selecting this type of light for your garage, make sure to choose a fixture based on the lowest temperature.
 Regardless, if you plan on using your garage as a workspace, high-quality fluorescent bulbs are an excellent option.

-Bring focused light to specific areas of your garage where forms of more intricate work will take place and extra light is required.
+Bring focused light to specific areas of your garage where forms of more intricate work will take place and the extra light is required.
 Task lighting is ideal for the garage if you plan on using it as a workshop or studio.
 One common type of task lighting is the portable halogen light, providing outstanding light to your workspace.
 Something worth considering before incorporating task lighting is where shadows might fall, as well as how bright the lights will be.

 You don't want your task lighting to turn out as more of a hindrance than a help, as incorrectly placed lights can cause the room to appear awkward and uncomfortable.
 As well, if the lights are too bright, there is a chance they will shine in your eyes, which is what you're ultimately trying to avoid.
-Make sure the placement of each light is well thought out in relation to the space, otherwise you may have a few issues on your hands.
+Make sure the placement of each light is well thought out in relation to the space, otherwise, you may have a few issues on your hands.

 Like task lighting, lights that clamp onto places around the garage can be extremely beneficial for even the most detailed of projects.
-Clamp-on lights are removable, and can be turned to face any direction.
+Clamp-on lights are removable and can be turned to face any direction.
 Consider an adjustable hooded office light to hang over your desk or workspace.
 This light can be adjusted to face and illuminate an area underneath cabinets and shelves, depending on the nature of the work and the layout of the garage.
 Regardless, clamp-on lighting is a great option for its movability.

 So, you may have chosen the type of lights as well as the placement, but what other factors should you consider?
 Ambiance plays an important role in the installation of lights in your garage.
-You can determine whether the lighting will be warm or cool as dependant on the lights' colour temperature, which is measured in degrees on the Kelvin scale.
+You can determine whether the lighting will be warm or cool as dependent on the light's colour temperature, which is measured in degrees on the Kelvin scale.